katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 Using fail_json_aws()
 ---------------------

-In the AnsibleAWSModule there is a special method, ``module.fail_json_aws()`` for nice reporting of exceptions.
-Call this on your exception and it will report the error together with a traceback for use in Ansible verbose mode.
+In the AssibleAWSModule there is a special method, ``module.fail_json_aws()`` for nice reporting of exceptions.
+Call this on your exception and it will report the error together with a traceback for use in Assible verbose mode.

-You should use the AnsibleAWSModule for all new modules, unless not possible.
-If adding significant amounts of exception handling to existing modules, we recommend migrating the module to use AnsibleAWSModule (there are very few changes required to do this)
+You should use the AssibleAWSModule for all new modules, unless not possible.
+If adding significant amounts of exception handling to existing modules, we recommend migrating the module to use AssibleAWSModule (there are very few changes required to do this)

 .. code-block:: python

-   from ansible.module_utils.aws.core import AnsibleAWSModule
+   from assible.module_utils.aws.core import AssibleAWSModule

    # Set up module parameters
    # module params code here